Motorways in the Republic of Ireland: Signage

 Motorway signage in Ireland is blue, and is similar in design to UK signage.
-Route numbers use the Motorway typeface, and text uses an Irish variant of the Transport Medium typeface (officially described as italic, but more correctly oblique).
+Signs for on-line service areas are blue.
+Those for off-line service areas are brown.
+Route numbers use the Motorway typeface.
+All other text uses the Transport Heavy typeface, with Irish text being rendered in a unique oblique variation.

+Signs featuring the motorway number and motorway symbol are positioned at the entrances to motorways, generally on both sides of the slip road.
+When approaching a junction that leads to a motorway, signs indicating motorway restrictions may be placed in advance.

 Route number inheritance

 In Ireland all motorways form part of a national route.
 The M50 was the only motorway that initially did not form part of an existing national primary route, though it was designated as the national primary route N50 in 1994.

-In most cases, motorways have been built as a by-pass of a road previously forming the national road (e.g. M7 by-passing roads previously forming the N7).
+In most cases, motorways were built to by-pass a road forming the national road.
+For example, the M7 by-passes roads previously forming the N7.
 The by-passed roads are then generally reclassified as regional roads.
-Under Irish legislation (the Roads Act 1993), motorways are sections of roads with special regulations and they are signposted with the M prefix to indicate that they are under motorway regulations.
+Motorways are sections of roads with special regulations, and they are signposted with the M prefix to indicate that they are under motorway regulations.